melodicore/dfxengine/injector/README.md

 is not static, its declaring class will be treated as if it was also annotated as a component and will be subject to all the same rules.

+If a method annotated as component is `void`, the method will be treated as a special void component.
+Void components are invoked once after everything else is invoked, including methods annotated with `@Initialize`.
+This is useful when you need to validate other components in ways that are not covered by the Injector itself.

 If a component method's declared return type is `List`, the list's type parameter will be used as the component's type instead and the method will effectively return multiple components.
 The method must declare List specifically, any extending interfaces or implementing classes will be treated as regular dependencies.

 The `@Component` annotation has two parameters.
-The value parameter determines the [`InstantiationPolicy`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/InstantiationPolicy.java).
+* The value parameter determines the [`InstantiationPolicy`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/InstantiationPolicy.java).
 The default value is `ONCE`, which means that the component will be instantiated at build time and the instance will be used for all components that depend on it.
-If the value is set to `PER_INSTANCE`, the component will instead be instantiated for every component that depends on it.
-The second parameter is `order`, an integer normally set to `0`.
+If the value is set to `PER_INSTANCE`, the component will instead be instantiated for every component that depends on it. `PER_INSTANCE` has no effect on void components, and a warning will be logged if void components with `PER_INSTANCE` exist.
+* The second parameter is `order`, an integer normally set to `0`.
 It determines the order of components in a list when multiple components are requested.
 It also prioritises components when a single component is requested and multiple components are present, where lower value means higher priority.
-An exception is thrown when a single component is requested but multiple components have the same lowest value for `order`.
+An exception is only thrown when a single component is requested but multiple components have the same lowest value for `order`.
+On void components, `order` determines the invocation order.

 ### [`@Inject`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/annotation/Inject.java)